-If you have an Alarm Button configured (see XI.2), you can receive an audible notification when the rule is triggered.
+If you have our YDAB-01 Alarm Button configured (see XI.2), you can receive an audible notification when the rule is triggered.

 If your charging equipment is not capable to initiate recharging automatically, you may use the Device's Digital Switching commands to activate, e.g., a genset.
 In this case, you may require a dedicated genset start circuit.
-On the Figure 3, the Circuit Control (see XI.1) is used to close the contacts of the genset's starting circuit.
+On the Figure 6 below, the Circuit Control (see XI.1) is used to close the contacts of the genset's starting circuit.